ZAZEN and meditation in the middle of the action – HAKUIN EKAKU

 When applying the methods of the Heart Way, the effectiveness of the spiritual endeavor increases for many reasons, but it is essential that

-these limitations or kanchuka’s are MUCH easier to “pierce” when we perform ADHI MUDRA in the middle of the action.
+these limitations or kanchukas are MUCH easier to “break” when we perform ADHI MUDRA in the middle of the action.

 It is natural, because everyone comes to know the same Ultimate Reality, the same Divine Truth.

-In the winter of 1768 he was examined by a physician, who, taking his pulse, remarked:
+In the winter of 1768 he was consulted by a doctor, who, taking his pulse, remarked:

-“– What a doctor!
-Doesn’t he see that in three days I won’t be anymore?!”
+“What’s the point, doctor! don’t you see that in three days I won’t be there?!”

-At dawn on December 11, Hakuin awoke from his peaceful slumber, uttered a loud cry, turned to his right side, and left his physical body for good.
+At dawn on December 11, Hakuin woke up from his peaceful sleep, let out a loud cry, turned to his right side, and left his physical body for good.

 It is said that after cremation, Hakuin’s ashes had the glossy color of coral and were as fragrant as spices.